 And doctors can sometimes fail to fully inform patients of the seriousness of their allergies or bypass prescribing an EpiPen (epinephrine) to patients with allergies to the most common problem foods such as peanuts, tree nuts, fish, shellfish, wheat, milk, eggs and soybeans.
 Allergic reactions to medicines have also resulted in fatalities.

-If you or a loved one suffered severe injury or death from a food allergy reaction that may have resulted as a result of a product mislabeling, lack of labeling, negligence of a health care provider or others, you may want to contact an allergy attorney.
+If you or a loved one suffered severe injury or death from an allergic reaction that may have resulted as a result of a product mislabeling, lack of labeling, negligence of a health care provider or others, you may want to call an allergic reaction injury attorney.

-Kline & Specter, P.C., is a Philadelphia-based law firm with some 30 attorneys, a number of whom are also experienced doctors (See Doctor/Lawyer), with the expertise and experience to litigate allergy injury lawsuits.
+Kline & Specter, PC, is a Philadelphia-based law firm with more than 40 attorneys, five of whom are also experienced doctors (See Doctor/Lawyer), with the expertise and experience to litigate allergy injury lawsuits.
 The law firm handled one peanut allergy case that resulted in a $10 million verdict.

 Each year, an estimated 50,000 people visit emergency rooms because of allergic reactions to food, including anaphalylaxis, a severe, whole-body allergic reaction that often happens quickly and can cause airways to tighten and difficulty in breathing that can lead to death.